 A tale of two Bugaboos

-Alice, mum of a lively four-year-old, tells of her short-lived love affair with her Bugaboo.
+Alice, mum of a lively little girl, tells of her short-lived love affair with her Bugaboo.

 When I was pregnant, buying a pram seemed like *the* moment that made it all real.
 I only really seriously looked at buying a Bugaboo, because it was The Brand You Had to Have.

 I briefly flirted with an elegant Joolz, a quirky Stokke and a sensible Mountain Buggy, but in my heart of hearts I knew the Bugaboo was The One.